 Guide for interacting with guest dogs

 As a Sniffspot host, you probably love dogs.
-An important part of being a great Sniffspot host is to channel that love in sensitive support for dog owners that come to visit your spot.
+An important part of being a great Sniffspot host is to channel that love in sensitive and safe support for dog owners that come to visit your spot.

 Many of our guests have dogs that are reactive.
 75% of dog owners report that they have dogs that are in some way reactive.
 Reactive simply means that a dog reacts to stimuli.
 Stimuli could be other dogs, people, squirrels, men in hats or other things depending on the dog.
 The reaction could be overexcitement, barking, lunging, fear and all the way to snapping or biting.
 For reactive dogs, having safe, private spaces where stimuli can be controlled is especially important.

 In order to provide safe spaces for all dogs, hosts need to follow these guidelines when sharing their space: